Create a custom proxy page for the cross-domain library in SharePoint

 Replace the entire AppPrincipal element with the following.

 The AllowedRemoteHostUrl attribute is used to specify the remote domain.
 The ~remoteAppUrl resolves to the remote add-in URL.
 For more information about tokens, see Explore the app manifest structure and the package of a SharePoint Add-in.

 To create a custom proxy page

-After the Visual Studio solution has been created, right-click the web application project (not the SharePoint Add-in project) and add a new Web Form by choosing Add > New Item > Web > Web Form.
+After the Visual Studio solution has been created, right-click the web application project (not the SharePoint Add-in project), and add a new Web Form by selecting Add > New Item > Web > Web Form.
 Name the form Proxy.aspx.